 I don’t necessarily love the big box stores, but they do bring a level of convenience and allow us to live on the cheap in NYC.
 With Costco in Manhattan, Brooklyn, and Queens, Target in all the boroughs, IKEA in Brooklyn and just over the bridge in Jersey, and Trader Joe’s in four of the five boroughs (none in the Bronx yet!), there’s no excuse for paying premium prices unless you’re in a pinch.
 Bear in mind, these stores attract a lot of New Yorkers, so be prepared to fight crowds and wait in line.
 But, the savings are probably worth the aggravation.

 7. Thrift it.

 Stores like Housing Works, Goodwill, and Beacon’s Closet have great, affordable finds.
-Whether you’re looking for basic clothing items, a cocktail dress, a coffee table for your five by eight living room, tchotchkes to lend personality to your otherwise boring space, or that basic leather belt, head to secondhand stores.
+Whether you’re looking for basic clothing items, a sheath dress, a coffee table for your five by eight living room, tchotchkes to lend personality to your otherwise boring space, or that chic leather belt, head to secondhand stores.
 You are in NYC, after all, and you’ll never have seen such stylish hand-me-downs anywhere else, I promise.

 8. Forgo the land line and cable.